-Almost all adrenal tumors (>95%) can now be removed using minimally invasive techniques such as the Mini-Posterior Retroperitoneal Scope Adrenalectomy (PRSA).
-We just call this a "Mini-Back-Scope Adrenal Operation".
-In less than 5% of patients needing adrenal surgery, the Laparoscopic Trans-Abdominal Adrenalectomy (LTA) approach, with or without the hand-port is used, but typically only when the adrenal tumor is more than 5 cm (2 inches) in diameter.
+Almost all adrenal tumors (>95%) can now be removed using minimally invasive techniques such as the Mini Back Scope Scope Adrenalectomy (MBSA).
+This operation is also called "Posterior Retroperitoneoscopic Adrenalectomy".
+In fewer than 5% of patients needing adrenal surgery, laparoscopic transabdominal adrenalectomy (LTA), with or without a hand-port is used, but typically only when the adrenal tumor is more than 8 cm (3 inches) in diameter.

-Large tumors (>12 cm) and tumors which are suspected or known to be malignant, especially if they are invading surrounding structures such as the kidney, liver, spleen, pancreas, bowel, or major vessels such as the inferior vena cava are almost never removed by minimally invasive operations using scopes, rather an open standard technique is required.
+Large tumors (>12 cm) and tumors that are suspected to be malignant, especially if they are invading surrounding structures such as the kidney, liver, spleen, pancreas, bowel, or major vessels such as the inferior vena cava, are almost never removed by minimally invasive operations using scopes.
+Rather an open standard adrenalectomy technique is required.

-It should be noted that very few surgeons in the world have significant experience with all the various techniques and understand the subtle pros and cons with each approach.
+It should be noted that very few surgeons in the world have significant experience with all eight techniques and understand the subtle pros and cons of each approach.
 This is why you need to identify the most experienced adrenal surgeon possible.
-The adrenal surgeons of the Carling adrenal center have the most experience in the world and perform operations on people from all over the world every week.
+The adrenal surgeons of the Carling Adrenal Center have the most experience in the world and perform operations on people from all over the world every week.